jachiam/jachiam.github.io/menu/about.md

 My goal is to ensure that the long-term future of humanity is good and that faster-than-light space travel becomes real.

 Other things: I like reading and writing science fiction and fantasy.
 I know more about Stargate SG1 than is really reasonable for someone to know.
-Pacific Rim is the greatest movie of all time, and giant robots punching giant aliens is awesome.
+Pacific Rim is the greatest movie of all time.